-- 1.1 In this document the following interpretation applies: - "Trainer" = a Fellow of the Hong Kong College of Radiologists (Nuclear Medicine) - "Trainee" = a medical doctor registered as a nuclear medicine trainee member with the Hong Kong College of Radiologists - "Co-trainer" = a nuclear medicine physician other than a Fellow of the Hong Kong College of Radiologists, but approved by the Hong Kong College of Radiologists to provide training supervision to trainees under specified condition.
+- 1.1 In this document the following interpretation applies: - "Trainer" = a Fellow of the Hong Kong College of Radiologists (Nuclear Medicine), or equivalent - "Co-trainer" = a Nuclear Medicine physician other than a Fellow of the Hong Kong College of Radiologists, but approved by the Hong Kong College of Radiologists to provide training supervision to trainees under specified conditions.
 A Co-trainer has the role to supervise trainees on daily training activities but cannot replace the role of Trainers in the overall supervision for trainees throughout the training period.
-All Co-trainers of the training centre need to be vetted and approved by the College. - 1.2 Objectives: To provide supervised training aiming at - (a) Comprehensive exposure to a broad spectrum of clinical specialties and the application of imaging modalities. - (b) Acquisition of general nuclear medicine, basic science and radiation protection knowledge, skill and competence, with supervised responsibility for patient care. - (c) A disciplined habit of reasoning and a logical approach to specific medical problems with respect to nuclear medicine. - (d) Acquaintance with the updated practice and current literature on relevant subjects. - (e) Ability to communicate with clinical colleagues and render appropriate recommendation on imaging investigation and patient management. - (f) Ability to advise on the safest and most cost-effective means of arriving at a diagnosis, and to counsel against unnecessary imaging investigation. - 1.3 This document will provide guidelines on the following: - (a) Core knowledge - (b) Training program - (c) Training facilities - (d) Nuclear medicine workload - (e) Accountability - 1.4 Hospitals to provide basic training must apply for accreditation by the College for evaluation including visitation to confirm that the training program, facilities, nuclear medicine workload and other aspects are appropriate. - 1.5 Training accreditation is considered on the basis of standalone training hospital, except in special circumstances as defined and approved by the College.
-A training hospital may be deficient in either clinical specialties or imaging modalities, but such deficiencies should only form a minor portion of the workload.
-The trainees in such hospital need to have complementary rotation to another hospital, which can compensate for the deficiencies.
-The training should at all-time be conducted under supervision by accredited trainer(s) or co-trainer(s).
+All Co-trainers of the training centre need to be vetted and approved by the College. - "Trainee" = a medical doctor registered as trainee with the Hong Kong College of Radiologists - 1.2 Objectives of Basic Specialist Training: - (a) To gain comprehensive exposure to a broad spectrum of clinical specialties and the application of imaging modalities. - (b) To acquire general Nuclear Medicine, basic science and radiation protection knowledge, skill and competence, with supervised responsibility for patient care. - (c) To develop disciplined habit of reasoning and a logical approach to specific medical problems with respect to Nuclear Medicine. - (d) To become acquainted with the updated practice and current literature on relevant subjects. - (e) To be able to communicate with clinical colleagues and render appropriate recommendation on imaging investigation and patient management. - (f) To be able to advise on the safest and most cost-effective means of arriving at a diagnosis, and to counsel against unnecessary imaging investigation. - 1.3 This document will provide guidelines on the following: - (a) Core knowledge - (b) Training programme - (c) Training facilities - (d) Nuclear Medicine workload - (e) Accountability - 1.4 Training accreditation is in general considered on the basis of standalone training hospital and its satellite facilities, except in special circumstances as defined and approved by the College.
+A training hospital may be deficient in either clinical specialties or imaging modalities but such deficiencies should only form a minor portion of the workload.
+The trainees in such hospital need to have complementary rotations or attachments to other centres approved.
+The training facilities involved under such arrangement should satisfy the basic requirements for training purpose.
+The training should at all-time be conducted under supervision by accredited Trainer(s) or Cotrainer(s).
+The principles of training supervision are delineated in the Working Principles for Accreditation of New Training Centres and Conduction of Training Programmes.